At a glance

 The chance mating occurred in 1981 when the cleaner accidentally left Faberge’s door open while she was in heat and she escaped and mated with Sanquist.
 The resulting litter produced four female kittens, all short-haired like their mother, but with the black shaded silver colouring of their father.

 A quick lesson in genetics.
-The gene responsible for long hair in cats is recessive to short hair, that means the cat needs two copies of the gene to have long hair.
+The gene responsible for long hair in cats is recessive to short hair, which means the cat needs two copies of the gene to have long hair.
 One from the father, one from the mother.
 This mating between Burmese and Chinchilla could only have produced short-haired kittens, however, those kittens could have inherited the longhaired gene from their father, meaning if they mated with another cat who also carried the longhaired gene, they could produce longhaired kittens.
 These kittens were desexed and sold as pets until the 1990’s when it was decided to establish them as a breed in their own right.

 The stunning green eyes are highlighted with black eyeliner, the ears are relatively small, the nose ending in a brick red tip, outlined with pencilling.